Lesson 4: Safety with Others

 - A school counselor calls and want to verify school records?

-- An old friend of the family in town for only a few hours who stops by or calls?
+- An old friend of the family stops by or calls?

 Practicing these scenarios and skills is essential.
 When it comes to safety issues, research shows that children learn little from discussions alone, unless practice is included.
 When children practice these skills, they are much more likely to remember them and really use them when needed.

-The next lessons in Home Alone: Preparing for Self-Care helps children identify types of emergencies and understand what constitutes an emergency.
+The next lessons in Home Alone: Preparing for Self-Care help children identify types of emergencies and understand what is a true emergency.
 Parents can help children learn about emergencies and good responses to them.
 Children are more likely to handle a situation well if they understand the reason for the response.